anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 \*Be able to teach or guide people after the first residential and weekend with student insurance?

+\*Ongoing assessment and teaching practice rather than a final teaching observation

 \* An authentic, experienced Yoga trainer with 25+ years of study, training and practice in the UK, India and Thailand?

 \* Eclectic Hatha Yoga Asana styles so you can develop your own unique approach?

-\*Contemporary knowledge married with ancient wisdom>
+\*Contemporary knowledge married with ancient wisdom

 \* Accreditation by 2 supportive, professional bodies?